 Many historians believe the ancient Egyptians started the tradition of women wearing wedding bands.
 Archaeologists discovered 3,000 year old artifacts which had images of rings being exchanged, that were made of braided reeds (remember Egypt is on the Nile River) and hemp.

 In ancient Rome, most wedding bands were made of iron.
 The rich upper class used bands of gold and silver.
 Also, interesting is that in the ancient Roman culture the wedding band symbolized possession, instead of a symbol of love.
 Thus a man could claim a woman as his wife and possession with a ring.
 S

 During the colonial times here in the U.S. it was common for women to receive a thimble as a wedding band.
 Many of the original European settlers were Puritans who shunned jewelry.
 So a thimble was a very modest object that aligned with their religious views.
 And a thimble was practical!

 Why wear the wedding band on the left hand?

 The Egyptians believed that the ring finger on the left hand had a blood vein that was directly connected to the heart.
 And in many countries today, people still wear the wedding band on the left ring finger.

-However, in many parts of Europe people wear the wedding band on the right hand ring finger, instead of the left.
+Wearing the wedding band on the left finger is not a universal customer.
+In many parts of Europe people wear the wedding band on the right hand ring finger, instead of the left.

 Customer rating for Wedding Bands For Her by Titanium Jewelry: 5 of 5 based on 38 customer reviews.